 Clive Hicks-Jenkins RCA b.1951

-In 2016 he was commissioned to illustrate a dark reworking of Hansel & Gretel for the publisher Random Spectacular, and in 2018 will be returning to his old discipline of directing when he helms the national tour of a new chamber music work by composer Matthew Kaner based on the book.
-2018 will also see the completion of his fourteen print series based on Simon Armtiage’s translation of Sir Gawain and the Green Knight, made in collaboration with and published by the Penfold Press.
+In 2016 Random Spectacular published Hick's-Jenkins dark reworking of Hansel & Gretel into a picture book, and recently Benjamin Pollock's Toyshop in Covent Garden published a toy theatre kit based on it.
+2018 saw the completion of his fourteen print series inspired by Simon Armitage's translation of Sir Gawain and the Green Knight, made in collaboration with and published by Penfold Press.

 National Museum & Galleries of Wales